LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Keyboard trap detected

 Previously I tried to write this in order, but I had to implement an off ramp, here.
 The Accessibility link in the footer traps keyboard focus.
 In all fairness, it's quite rare a standard link would do this and I obviously had to make it do that.
-I tend to find these on discloure type widgets, sometimes folk attempt to logically trap focus in say a modal, which is to be expected, but they may forget to include the Close button in their focus trapping code or the close button may not be focusable as it isn't a `<button> `at all.
+I tend to find these on discloure type widgets, sometimes folk attempt to logically trap focus in say a modal, which is to be expected, but they may forget to include the Close button in their focus trapping code or the close button may not be focusable as it isn't a `<button>` at all.
 Anyway, I have done it on a link, the effect is the same, my implementation is just a little less common, in any case, this fails 2.1.2 No Keyboard Trap (A).

+##### For keyboard users only

+As focus became stuck, I felt it only fair to give you a machanism that will allow you to escape the focus trap and gain a bit of freedom.
+Simply use accesskey and <kbd>8</kbd>.
+This will advance your focus to an otherwise hidden `<button>` which is also redundant, iot won't do anything other than appear once you use the accesskey shortcut.

 ##### How to find